Built for construction crews

 Kiosk mode for shared devices

-Compliance engine for state OT and break rules
+Compliance rules for state OT and breaks

 Two-click payroll export